-Hazem El Mestikawy was born in Cairo, Egypt in 1965.
+Hazem El Mestikawy was born in Cairo, Egypt, in 1965.
 He currently works and lives in Vienna, Austria.
 His installation, Nine A Letters, was acquired by the North Carolina Museum of Art.
-In 2011, El Mestikawy has been a runner up to the prestigious Jameel Art Prize, launched by the Victoria and Albert Museum in London, for contemporary art and design inspired by Islamic tradition.
-His work, Patent Pattern, won the grand prize at the thirteenth Asia Art Biennale in Dhaka, Bangladesh in 2008.
+In 2011, El Mestikawy was a runner-up to the prestigious Jameel Art Prize, launched by the Victoria and Albert Museum in London for contemporary art and design inspired by Islamic tradition.
+His work, Patent Pattern, won the grand prize at the thirteenth Asia Art Biennale in Dhaka, Bangladesh, in 2008.

 In the sculptural installations and wall objects of Egyptian-born, Vienna-based visual artist Hazem El Mestikawy, juxtaposition creates technically elaborate and thematically engaging works.
-With flawless precision and a geometric complexity, El Mestikawy carefully overlaps and arranges different sections or modules and ultimately locks or glues them together – like a puzzle – to create a homogeneous unity.
-Architectural in forms, El Mestikawy’s creations entwine thought and form and use a variety of inspirations from the artist’s heritage such as the most fundamental principle of Sufism of unity in multiplicity.
-Geometric forms as well as letters or numbers are repeated symmetrically to form patterns and provide the impression of infinity, abstraction and purity.
-The notion of meditative process, repetition and time, as also found in Islamic art and architecture and ancient Egyptian art, is a constant guiding spirit.
+With flawless precision and geometric complexity, El Mestikawy carefully overlaps and arranges different sections or modules and ultimately locks or glues them together – like a puzzle – to create a homogeneous unity.
+Architectural in forms, El Mestikawy’s creations entwine thought and form and use a variety of inspirations from the artist’s heritage, such as the most fundamental principle of Sufism of unity in multiplicity.
+Geometric forms and letters or numbers are repeated symmetrically to form patterns and provide the impression of infinity, abstraction, and purity.
+The notion of meditative process, repetition, and time, as also found in Islamic art and architecture and ancient Egyptian art, is a constant guiding spirit.

-Because they are made out of cardboard, newspaper, recycled paper or printed-paper and glue, each piece looks simple and fragile.
-Yet each recurrent structure is both complex and solid demonstrating the significance of the scientific process he invented and mastered.
+Each piece looks simple and fragile because they are made out of cardboard, newspaper, recycled paper, or printed paper and glue.
+Yet each recurrent structure is both complex and solid, demonstrating the significance of the scientific process he invented and mastered.
 Requiring meticulous precision and intensive labor to consolidate, his intricate process, based on physics and mathematics, takes conventional sculpture to a level difficult to imitate.
 His signature media of cardboard and paper provides a mental platform for viewing from either of two perspectives, strong or light, massive or fragile.
 This coexistence is particularly tangible in the two series displayed in Hazem El Mestikawy’s first solo exhibition Juxtaposition at ArtTalks.